abhinay0609/GHG_Emission_Prediction_project/README.md

 Python, Pandas, Scikit-learn, Matplotlib, Seaborn

 **Steps:**
 Step 1: Import Required Libraries
 Step 2: Load Dataset
 Step 3: Data Preprocessing (EDA+Cleaning+Encoding)
 Step 4: Training
 Step 5: Prediction and Evaluation
 Step 6: Hyperparameter Tuning
 Step 7: Comparative Study and Selecting the Best model

+**Work Done in Week 1: **
+1) Understood the Project Problem Statement and Project Goal.
+2) Understood the theoretical aspect of the project.
+3) Understood the Dataset.
+4) Implemented Step 1) Import Required Libraries and Step 2) Load the Dataset Code on colab and also understood the code.